ncphillips/makersasylum.com/memberships.md

   title: Barter Monthly Pass
 - template: body-copy
   content: |-
     We believe through sharing we can help foster a community which understands the value that a maker space like ours strives to create in the society.
 If you have the discipline and the right kind of motivation we would be happy to wave-off the membership-plan for you.
 What's the catch?
-Nothing, just help us with our OPERATIONAL requirements at our spaces in Mumbai and Delhi.
-It can include helping us in building projects, running offline campaigns, volunteering in fixing a presentation or helping in research and documentation.
+Contribute approximately 10 hours of your time each month to Maker's Asylum in one of the following ways:

+    1. Share your skills by taking up a workshop
+    2. Work on one of the on-going projects at the Maker's Asylum
+    3. Help build awareness about the Maker Movement within your community
+    4. Host / curate a meet-up around a larger topic
+    5. Moderate our community online on Discuss and Facebook

     Benefits: